 In short, it is the estate within the Will which will need to be distributed according to the terms of the Will and the Code of Virginia.
-To reduce the amount of the probate estate, it is oftentimes, appropriate to retitle assets jointly with a right of survivorship.
+(Pay close attention here if you live in Hampton Roads – Chesapeake, Suffolk, Isle of Wight, etc.) To reduce the amount of the probate estate, it is oftentimes, appropriate to retitle assets jointly with a right of survivorship.
 Annuities, life insurance policies, IRA’s, 401(k)’s, and retirement plan accounts are accounts which normally fall outside of the probate estate.
 An Executor must Initially file a Will for probate in the circuit court where the deceased resided at the time of his or her death.

 What is an Intestate Estate?

 This is an estate where someone dies without a Will.
 The individual representing the Will for an Intestate Estate Is called an Administrator.